 It was an enjoyable two days re-discovering Joburg in great company, and I’m glad I went.
 Thank you Joburg Tourism!

 Which of these Johannesburg attractions would you like to visit?
+What lesser-known Johannesburg attractions would you recommend?

 Things you must do in South Africa